Battle of Manado: Minahasa's strategic value

-Even though the Minahasa Peninsula does not contain any raw materials or strategic technical installations, its military value remained essential.
-The sheltered bays of Manado and Lake Tondano provide good bases for seaplanes, as Dutch forces established a Naval Base on the southeast side of Tondano Lake, near Tasoeka (Tasuka).
+Even though the Minahasa Peninsula did not contain any raw materials or strategic technical installations, its military value remained essential.
+The sheltered bays of Manado and Lake Tondano provided good bases for seaplanes, and Dutch forces had established a naval base on the southeast side of Tondano Lake, near Tasoeka (Tasuka).
 A seaplane base was also established on the southern part of the Lake, near Kakas.

 Aside from that, Dutch forces also constructed two airfields nearby.
 At the Kalawiran village near Langoan, the Menado II/Langoan Airfield was established.
 When the war broke out, Manado I Airfield, located just east of Manado City at Mapanget, was still under construction.

 Japanese invasion plan

 As part of Japan's plan to conquer the Netherlands East Indies, particularly the island of Java, air support from southern Sumatra, Kuching, Banjarmasin (south-eastern part of Dutch Borneo), Makassar and Kendari (both on southern Celebes) was required.
 Beforehand, however, in order to set up the aforementioned aerial support, specifically in southern Celebes and Banjarmasin, relay fields in Manado, Tarakan and Balikpapan had to be conquered as well.

-The seizure of Manado was outlined as part of Japan's Eastern Offensive prong to capture the Dutch East Indies.
-Responsibility for conducting attacks on this prong falls to the Imperial Japanese Navy.
+The seizure of Manado was part of Japan's Eastern Offensive prong to capture the Dutch East Indies.
+Responsibility for conducting attacks on this prong fell to the Imperial Japanese Navy.